OoozeMan/OpenCV-Trackers_Eval/README.md

 Input Source can be a video or image frames.
 The choice of Source is selectable in the Command Console upon code execution.

+Gnuplot is used to plot the relative performances of the three trackers.
+Make sure to include it in Environment Variables in case plotting of results is requried.

 ## 1. MOSSE TRACKER
 ### Based on:
 Bolme, David.
 Beveridge, J. Drapper, Bruce and Lui Yui.
 Visual Object Tracking using Adaptive Correlatio Filters.
 CVPR, 2010.